-To change the Maximum Memory Allocated, do the following:
+To change the Maximum Memory Allocated parameter:

 - 1. In the CNC startup screen, select Setup Utility, and press ENTER.
-The Setup Options menu displays. - 2.
-Select Machine Constants, and press ENTER.
-The Machine Constants menu displays. - 3.
-Select MC 1014: Maximum memory allocated, and press ENTER.
+The Setup Options menu is displayed. - 2.
+Select Operator Setup, and press ENTER.
+The General Software menu is displayed. - 3.
+Select Control Software, and press ENTER.
+The Control Software menu is displayed. - 4.
+Select Maximum Memory Allocated, and press ENTER.
 Type the appropriate value, and press ENTER.

 The only time it might be necessary to increase this parameter is when editing a program that is larger than this value.
 In this case the CNC will generate an error message indicating that there is not enough memory to edit the program.
 To correct this problem, change this parameter to the size of program plus 1MB.

-P/N 70000487G - Off-line Software Installation
+P/N 70000508F - Off-line Software Installation